MissouriMRDT/ArmBoard_Software/libraries/JointControlFramework/README.md

 ### Algorithms
 Algorithms convert the input from base station to whatever is needed to interpret the command.
-* `Spd to Spd no feedback` For inputting speed and outputting speed without feedback.
-Open loop speed control.
 * `PIAlgorithm` Closed loop algorithm, using PI logic.
 Logic is generalized, PI constants are accepted through constructors.
 To be used when position is recieved from the base station and the speed is to be sent to the device, which in turn, returns feedback of the device's current location.
 Note that this algorithm needs to be looped externally until `JointInterface` returns am `OutputComplete` status, as each call only executes the PI loop once instead of waiting until completion.

 ### Output Devices